 7.)
 Vanity Construction

 Vanities are places in spaces that are humid, wet and busy.
-The materials that make up your vanity choice should be able to stand up to such an environment.
-Certain materials are better suited to warm, most climates than others.
+The materials that make up your bathroom vanity choice should be able to stand up to such an environment.
+Certain materials are better suited to warm, moist climates than others.
 While you may like the look of one material or finish, it may not be waterproof, or could be susceptible to scratches.
 Wood veneers, laminate and thermofoil are materials that will hold up well in the bathroom environment, and they look good, too!

 8.)
 Enjoy Your New Vanity